RisingStack/react-easy-state/README.md

 - Duplicates renders are removed.
 A render never runs twice in one batch - no matter how many times it got triggered.

-- Renders may trigger others renders by mutating the state.
+- Renders may trigger others renders by mutating the store.
 In this case loops are automatically resolved.

 - Easy State implements an optimal `shouldComponentUpdate` for your components.

-As a result the state is always fresh and a stable and a fresh view is always achieved before the next repaint with the minimal number of required renders.
+As a result the store is always fresh and a stable and a fresh view is always achieved before the next repaint with the minimal number of required renders.

 ### easyStore

-`easyStore` creates global state stores, to handle data that do not fit into component state.
+`easyStore` creates global state stores, to handle data that does not fit into component stores.
 Wrapping an object with `easyStore` has to following effects.

 - It transforms the object into a reactive data store, which triggers appropriate renders on mutations.
+This store is just a simple object.

-- It binds your object's methods to the object.
+- It binds your store's methods to the store.

 ```js
 import React from 'react'